-Second jobs row: MPs should not be for sale, says Rees-Mogg
+Second jobs row: Labour defeated over its standards proposals

 - Published

-Meanwhile, Mr Johnson has faced a grilling by senior MPs on the Liaison Committee, who pushed the prime minister to apologise for the Owen Paterson scandal - which led to wider accusations of sleaze and concerns about second jobs.

-The PM reiterated that the government's actions of trying to overhaul the whole standards system to block the suspension of the Tory MP - who had broken lobbying rules - had been a "total mistake", but continued to avoid making a direct apology.
+Prime Minister Boris Johnson again admitted it had been a "mistake" to try and overhaul the standards system at the same time as potentially saving Owen Paterson from punishment for breaking the existing rules on second jobs.

+But the PM stopped short of apologising for the debacle, during a grilling by select committee chairs at the Commons Liaison Committee.

-Earlier, Mr Johnson was also involved in furious exchanges with Labour leader Sir Keir Starmer at Prime Minister's Questions, with the Labour leader branding him a "coward" over his stance on second jobs.
+Earlier, he was also involved in furious exchanges with Sir Keir Starmer at Prime Minister's Questions, with the Labour leader branding him a "coward" over his stance on second jobs.

-Speaking for the government in the Commons debate on work outside Westminster, Commons leader Mr Rees-Mogg said MPs "should have a wider focus than the Westminster bubble" and "should maintain connections to the world beyond so that we may draw on the insight and expertise that this experience offers".
+In the debate on second job rules, called by Labour, Commons leader Jacob Rees-Mogg said it was important for MPs to "maintain connections to the world beyond so that we may draw on the insight and expertise that this experience offers".

-But he said the government recognised that "certain external roles... seem at odds with the jobs of a member of Parliament", adding: "We believe [the] experience and expertise that we accrue as part of our work as MPs should not be for sale.

-"We are elected to Parliament on a promise to work for the greater good, not ourselves."
+But he added that MPs "should not be for sale", saying: "We are elected to Parliament on a promise to work for the greater good, not ourselves."

-But his Labour counterpart, Thangam Deobbonaire, accused the government of trying to "gut" Labour's original motion with its surprise plan.
+Labour MPs dismissed the argument that MPs need to be allowed to do extra work for real world experience, arguing that being an MP is a full time job.

-She told the House: "There should be no MP taking money to be a political strategist, an assistant or some sort of corporate adviser.
-That should not happen.
+The party's shadow Commons leader, Thangam Debbonaire, said: "There should be no MP taking money to be a political strategist, an assistant or some sort of corporate adviser.
+That should not happen."

-"If the party opposite wants to make sure that that goes, they should be voting with us to get rid of that, because it's our motion that does that."

-She added: "It feels to me the government's actions are too little, too late."

-In his announcement on Tuesday, Mr Johnson said MPs should no longer be able to hold jobs advising firms on how Parliament works.
+In a surprise announcement on Tuesday, Boris Johnson said MPs should no longer be able to hold jobs advising firms on how Parliament works.

 He also proposed a new rule that any outside role, paid or unpaid, should be "within reasonable limits" and not stop MPs fully serving their constituents.